cassiel/printer-jam-norns/README.md

+-*- mode: visual-line; -*-

-# printer-jam-norns
+# `printer-jam-norns`

-Controller hub for The Printer Jam
+Controller hub for The Printer Jam.
+Drives a MIDI Fighter Spectra and an arc 4 (both bidirectional).
+Generates MIDI controller output for bindings in a DAW.